Editor’s Note: This page has been retired and is no longer being updated.

 June 1, 2012 - Ireland’s voters approve a European treaty that aims to enforce stricter fiscal discipline.

-December 13, 2013 - Ireland exits the bailout program established by the EU and IMF in 2010, the first eurozone country to do so.
-Although Ireland is no longer reliant on the IMF and EU for funding, it will continue to pay off its emergency loans into the 2030s.
+December 13, 2013 - Ireland exits the bailout program.
+It is the first eurozone country to do so.
+Although Ireland is no longer reliant on the IMF and EU for funding, it will continue to pay off its emergency loans.

 May 25, 2010 - Italy approves a €24 billion austerity plan, designed to cut the deficit to 2.7% of GDP by 2012.